pensa123/tutos/redux/README.md

 # Redux
 The following summary was about this video https://www.youtube.com/watch?v=poQXNp9ItL4

+In this link you can download the base of the project https://programmingwithmosh.com/redux-starter/

 * Redux is inspire in flux
 * Another popular solution is mux
 * In redux you have to obtain the data from a store to get sincronize the entire application